 Why I Decided to Take a Short Sabbatical

-Though freelance is usually referred to as a relax-mode part-time way of doing a job, in my case it has always been almost full-time and often even tenser than any full-time.
+Though freelance is usually referred to as a relax-mode part-time way of doing a job, in my case it has always been full-time almost all the time and sometimes even worse than that.

 I Let My Work Take Over My Life